 Centuries before photography's inception in the 1830s, artists were using the camera obscura and other lens-based devices as part of their art-making processes.
-During the past century, photography, cinema and video have become major influences in contemporary art and are recognized by many as "the arts of our times."
+The photograph and related lens generated images are the most used and probably the least understood image making process.
+The Curriculum is based in critical inquiry and investigation into the medium itself, exploring the image as a delivery system for content and all of its cultural implications.
 New developments in digital imaging combined with the re-examination of historic photographic processes are leading to new, hybrid, image-making approaches using the photographic image.
 Now is an exciting time to be an artist working with all aspects of photographic media.

 As a member of the photography program you will explore aesthetic and conceptual perspectives of photography with students who are working in diverse areas of personal image making.
-The program is active in both traditional darkroom and digital production and provides strong grounding in professional camera controls and lighting, and you will work extensively to develop your digital workflow and fine printing skills.
+The program is active in both traditional materials and digital production and provides strong grounding in professional camera controls, lighting, and fine tuning your digital workflow and fine printing skills.

-You will be exposed to all modes of contemporary fine art photographic practice, and expanded photographic works, including installations and emerging relationships between the still and moving image in traditional and virtual environments.
+You will be exposed to all modes of contemporary fine art photographic theory and practice, and expanded photographic works, including installations and emerging relationships between the still and moving image in traditional and virtual environments.
 The elective program is developed in conjunction with core curriculum instruction to provide a variety of methods for you to develop your personal aesthetic in the use of photography and related skills.

-The program begins with a thorough investigation of black and white film, the printing process, and the use of medium and large format cameras.
+The program begins with a thorough investigation of black and white film, the negative, and the printing process, the use of small, medium and large format cameras.
 Lab work is integrated with readings in photographic history and theory and field trips to regional archives, shooting studios, galleries and museums, photographic conservation labs and service bureaus.
-Nearby museums such as the Kemper Museum of Contemporary Art and the Nelson-Atkins Museum of Art, which houses the Hallmark Photography Collection (one of the largest and highest quality photographic collections in the world), make it possible for students to see examples of important historical and contemporary collections and exhibitions.
+Nearby museums such as the Kemper Museum of Contemporary Art and the Nelson-Atkins Museum of Art, which houses the Hallmark Photography Collection (one of the largest and highest quality photographic collections in the country), make it possible for students to see examples of important historical and contemporary collections and exhibitions.

-Advanced workshops focus on content development and expanding your technical skills with an emphasis on professional practice and the goal of educating leaders in the field of fine art photography.
+Advanced workshops focus on conceptual development and expanding your technical skills with an emphasis on professional practice and the goal of educating leaders in the field of fine art photography.
 You will have many opportunities to exhibit your work, and many of our students win awards and exhibit their work in national and international exhibitions.

 Workshops emphasize research and make use of a range of resources and screenings.
 Students view and critique the work-in-progress of their peers and discuss a variety of readings and review of photographers and contemporary artists.
 They interact with visiting artists and participate in field trips and exhibitions on campus and in the Kansas City region.

 Each student is required to enroll in an internship or practicum during their junior year or senior year.
-The senior year is dedicated to the development of a thesis culminating in an off-campus exhibition and oral presentation.
+The senior year is dedicated to the development of a thesis culminating in an off-campus exhibition and public oral presentation.